-My partner has recently been having troubles around sleeping, which is one of the signs of anxiety.
+My partner has recently been having trouble with sleeping, which is one of the signs of anxiety.
 Thus, I thought I’d create an article about the symptoms and signs of anxiety so people would realise if they’re suffering from anxiety so they could get support sooner.

 What Is Anxiety?

 It’s normal to experience some feelings of anxiety, fear, and worry, as they’re normal responses to some situations.
 It’s normal to worry about an exam, exam results, or even when waiting for medical results (I know the latter has been something I’ve worried about numerous times).
 These kinds of feelings evolved to help us assess risk and how to protect ourselves in a dangerous situation.

 Feelings of worry, anxiety, and fear are what drives our fight or flight response, so they’re not bad emotions because there are no bad emotions, they all have there uses.
 When your fight or flight kicks in, you’re brain then reacts by releasing hormones like adrenaline and cortisol.
 This helps prepare you so you can either get away or fight to save yourself.
 Your body will return to normal once the stimulus that caused the fight or flight response to kick in has gone or been reallocated as not being a threat.

 However, the problem is that we’re able to trigger the same response when no real danger exists.
 This is what it is to have an anxiety disorder.
 Having this fight or flight response activating over threats that aren’t real can seriously affect your quality of life.
 It will also lead to you thinking things are worse than they actually are.

 Anxiety disorders can take many forms, from trichotillomania, generalised anxiety disorder (GAD), social anxiety, phobias, and more.
 I’ve personally been diagnosed with social anxiety, agoraphobia, but I also have problems with body dysmorphic disorder (BDD), although I have no formal diagnosis of the latter, yet.